simpleanalytics/docs/_docs/20_install-script/25_proxy.md

 last_modified_at: 2023-05-08
 ---

-Are you concerned about your visitors' privacy when using Simple Analytics?
-We understand that keeping your visitors' IP addresses private is important, which is why we offer a simple proxy setup using Caddy or NGINX.
-We never store your visitors' IP addresses but with a proxy you don't have to trust us.
-The rest of this article is targeted at your development team.
+Worried about keeping your website visitors' privacy with Simple Analytics?
+We get it.
+We don't collect your visitors' IP addresses and you can keep them to yourself.
+That's why we offer an easy way to set up a proxy with Caddy, NGINX, or Netlify.
+This way, we don’t need to handle your visitors' IP addresses directly, giving you peace of mind.

-If you prefer to use Caddy, you can easily configure it to act as a proxy by adding a few lines to your Caddyfile.
-Similarly, if you're already using NGINX, you can add the necessary configuration to your server directive.
+If Caddy is your tool of choice, you can quickly set it up as a proxy with just a few lines in your Caddyfile.
+If you're using NGINX, you can do something similar by adding some configuration to your server directive.
+And if you're on Netlify, you can set up a proxy by adding redirect rules to your site’s configuration.
+This lets analytics traffic go through your site before reaching us.

-By setting up a proxy, you can prevent any IPs from your visitors from ending up on our servers.
-It's a quick and easy way to protect your visitors' privacy, and it's something we recommend if you have the resources.
+Setting up a proxy means no visitor IPs get to our servers.
+It's an easy and effective step for protecting privacy.
+We highly recommend it if you can do it.

 <details markdown="1">
   <summary>Set up proxy in NGINX</summary>